atom-tr/Email-Marketer-XML-API/README.md

 > An XML POST request with the details for the license to be generated should be sent to the ‘XML Path’ that you can find in the ‘User Accounts -> Edit User’ section of Interspire Email Marketer under the ‘User Permissions’ tab.
 Make sure that you have ‘Enable the XML API’ checked and saved.
-The XML Path will look similar to the following: `http://www.yourdomain.com/IEM/xml.php` <br>
+The XML Path will look similar to the following: `http://www.yourdomain.com/IEM/xml.php`

 > The ‘username’ and ‘usertoken’ mentioned in the following examples can be found in this same section under the title of ‘XML Username’ and ‘XML Token’ respectively